BrianPerel/company-employee-manager/README.md

 - Before running the build.py file, you can optionally download the upx (Ultimate Packer for Executables) folder and put into the root of your local C drive.
 It will reduce the size of executable files, making them smaller and more efficient.
 Download upx from here: https://github.com/upx/upx/releases/tag/v4.2.1

-- Project external library dependencies: pyinstaller, tzlocal, mysql-connector-python.
-PyInstaller is the command-line tool used to package Python scripts/applications into standalone executables, run `pip install pyinstaller` in cmd to install.
+- Project external library dependencies: pyinstaller (only needed to run the build script), tzlocal, psutil, mysql-connector-python.
+PyInstaller is the command-line tool used to package Python scripts/applications into standalone executables.
 MySQL connector installed to do development work/ interact via driver with mysql databases.
-Run the command `pip install mysql-connector-python` to install.
-The tzlocal is utilized to obtain local timezones, run `pip install tzlocal`
+The tzlocal is utilized to obtain local timezones.
+The psutil library will be used to check if XAMPP control panel and it's Apache and MySQL processes are running.
+Run the following in command prompt to have all required packages installed locally `pip install mysql-connector-python pyinstaller tzlocal psutil`

 - [Check out the project here](https://brianperel.github.io/project2.htm)